basekit/docs.basekit.com/widgets/index.md

 Template Widgets can be defined in your template using the Twig templating language:

-{% highlight django %}
+{% highlight python %}
 {% raw %}
 {{widget('content','headercontent',{})|raw}}
 {% endraw %}
 {% endhighlight %}

 Because defining a Template Widget is more specific than defining a Zone Area, the code is slightly more detailed.
-The above example is defining a ```content``` ```widget``` with than identifier of ```headercontent```.
+The above example is defining a `content` `widget` with than identifier of `headercontent`.
 The identifier of a Template Widget must be unique, if it is not then the template will not be accepted by the editor.

-Note that the Twig code used to define a particular widget contains additional brackets, ```{}```.
+Note that the Twig code used to define a particular widget contains additional brackets, `{}`.
 This is where you can define default parameters, such as default content or settings.

 Below is a basic example of defining a Template Widget within a template file, along with a default parameter: